Capacity Results for the Wiretapped Oblivious Transfer: Extensions Beyond BESBC

 We are inspired by the proof of \cite[Theorem 4]{C2009}, more specifically \cite[Proposition 1]{C2009} and \cite[Remark 7]{C2009}, and transform our problem into the secret key generation problem.
 We define the following channels,

 We note that $W_G, V_G$ are two branches connecting Alice, Bob and Eve given $X_{\mathcal{G}}$ is sent into the channel, and similarly, $W_B, V_B$ are branches given $X_{\mathcal{B}}$ is sent.

 We consider the following secret key generation problems.
-First, we consider the problem given in \cite[Remark 7]{C2009}, where Alice and Bob are connected by $W_G$ and the eavesdropper, who is also Bob, is connected by $W_B$.
+First, we consider the problem given in \cite[Remark 7]{C2009}, where Alice and Bob are connected by $W_G$ and the eavesdropper, who is also Bob, is connected to Alice by $W_B$.
 The resulting rate constraint is

 Secondly, we take Eve into consideration.
-Similarly, we assume that Alice and Bob are connected by $W_G$ and Eve is connected by $V_G$ with $X_{\mathcal{G}}$ fed into channel.
+We assume that Alice and Bob are connected by $W_G$, and Alice and Eve are connected by $V_G$ while $X_{\mathcal{G}}$ is fed into the channel by Alice.
 The corresponding rate constraint is

-Next, we assume that Alice and Bob are connected by $W_G$ and Eve is connected by $V_B$ with $X_{\mathcal{B}}$ fed into channel.
+Next, we assume that Alice and Bob are connected by $W_G$ and Alice and Eve are connected by $V_B$ while $X_{\mathcal{B}}$ is fed into the channel by Alice.
 From \cite[Proposition 1]{C2009}, we have

 Finally, we consider feeding both $X_{\mathcal{G}}$ and $X_{\mathcal{B}}$ into the channel.
 Alice and Bob are connected by $W_G$ for both $X_{\mathcal{G}}$ and $X_{\mathcal{B}}$, and Eve is connected to Alice by $W_G$ for $X_{\mathcal{G}}$ and $W_B$ for $X_{\mathcal{B}}$.
 Therefore, we have